Tourmaline envelops you with courage and unveils your truth within.

-If you love the many colors that tourmalines come in but can't make up which one is your fave, check out our Double Tourmaline Crystal Ring which combines a cool, glacier colored tourmaline with a pink tinted one.
+Love the many colors that tourmalines come in, but can't make up which one is your fave?
+Check out our Double Tourmaline Crystal Ring, which combines a cool, glacier colored tourmaline with a pink tinted one.

 Ancient Egyptians believed tourmalines were found in every color.
 Legend has it surfing the crest of a rainbow, breathing in all its colors along the way.
 It’s not hard to believe, since tourmalines come in an array of colors!

-Tourmalines are powerful crystals and the only gemstone that can hold electrical charge.
-It’s a natural bad vibes repeller!
+Tourmalines are powerful crystals and the only gemstone that can hold electrical charge (it’s pyroelectric).
+Back then it was used to repel dust and ashes, but hey, we also believe that it’s a natural bad vibes repeller!

 So where is tourmaline found?
 Tourmaline is mined around the world, from California to Brazil, Pakistan to Sri Lanka.
 It’s a gemstone that’s generous with its colorful gifts and presence

-Our tourmalines are sourced from: Afghanistan, Brazil, Madagascar, Mozambique, Nigeria, Pakistan, Sri Lanka and USA.
+Our tourmalines are sourced from: Brazil, Mozambique, Nigeria, Pakistan, Sri Lanka and USA.